-Mesabi Trail Biking from Chisholm – Virginia
+Biking the Mesabi Trail from Chisholm to Virginia

-This is one trail because of the countryside it traverses – that I’d like to return to and ride in its entirety once it’s completed.
+This is one bike trail because of the countryside it traverses – that I’d like to return to and ride in its entirety once it’s completed.
 It will ultimately be 145 miles long and one of the longest paved trails in the US.

 As it was I spent the night just off the Mesabi Trail near Biwabik at The Lodge at Giant’s Ridge(a ski hill) and would highly recommend it.
-It’s got a great little restaurant onsite that hungry cyclists will adore called Burnt Onion Kitchen & Brews.
+It’s got a great little restaurant onsite called the Neighbor’s BBQ Co.

 Why you should bike the trail